-Director of Facilities Charles Bryant Director of Maintenance Willie Gonzalez Facilities Anthony Thomas We continue to hold in our prayers Penny, Gavin, Brett, Linda, Clifton, Diana, Gina, Lauren, Michelle, Jose, Sandy, Michael, Gabrielle, Vladzimir, Marlen, Will Source and Copyright Information Openning Hymn: Words: © The Church Pension Fund Collect of the Day: from The Book of Common Worship, © 2018 Westminster John Knox Press.
+Director of Facilities Charles Bryant Director of Maintenance Willie Gonzalez Facilities Anthony Thomas

+We continue to hold in our prayers

+Penny, Gavin, Brett, Linda, Clifton, Diana, Gina, Lauren, Michelle, Jose, Sandy, Michael, Gabrielle, Vladzimir, Marlen, Will

+Source and Copyright Information

+Collect of the Day: from The Book of Common Worship, © 2018 Westminster John Knox Press.
 Prayers of the People: from Revised Common Lectionary Prayers, © 2002 Consultation on Common Texts, admin.
 Augsburg Fortress.
 Concluding Collect: from Revised Common Lectionary Prayers, © 2002 Consultation on Common Texts, admin.
 Augsburg Fortress.).
-Hymn Before Communion: Music: Copyright © 1938, H. Hugh Bancroft.
+Confession and absolution: adapted from The New Zealand Prayer Book, © Anglican Church in Aotearoa, New Zealand and Polynesia.
+The Great Thanksgiving: from A New Zealand Prayer Book, © Anglican Church in Aotearoa, New Zealand and Polynesia.
+The Prayer after Communion: Evangelical Lutheran Worship, © 2006 Evangelical Lutheran Church in America.
+Sanctus and Benedictus: © 1985, by Marcia Pruner, Church Publishing Inc. Closing Hymn: words © The Church Pension Fund.
 Reprinted under OneLicense.net #A-709111 when applicable.

-Newcomers are welcome to all gatherings.

 Learn more at stbarts.org/sunday.

-Coffee Hour Sponsored by St. Tabitha's Guild

-12:15 PM IN THE GREAT HALL
+Coffee Hour Sponsored by St. Tabitha's Guild 12:15 PM IN THE GREAT HALL

 Join us immediately after the service for coffee and other refreshments sponsored by St. Tabitha's Guild.

-⇒ Peace Book Club

-1:30 PM VIA ZOOM
+Peace Book Club 1:30 PM VIA ZOOM

 Discuss the book The Heat Will Kill You First: Life and Death on a Scorched Planet by Jeff Goodell.

+Christ Sangha

-\$\tau Living Christ Sangha 3-4:30 PM VIA ZOOM
+3-4:30 PM VIA ZOOM

 Weekly meditation practice with sitting and walking meditation, reading and sharing.

-The 2025 Pledge Campaign at St. Bart's - Update The 2025 Pledge Campaign, Planting Seeds of Love, continues to be a huge success!
+The 2025 Pledge Campaign, Planting Seeds of Love, continues to be a huge success!
 We currently have over 185 donors, and every day we get closer and closer to our goal.
 Every pledge counts, and every pledge matters.
 Our pledge page remains open until December 31, 2024-so it's never too late to join us and make a difference.

 Pledges are prayerfully and gratefully accepted for 2025.
 To pledge, please visit stbarts.org/pledge.

 The Christmas Music and Flowers campaign is underway and will continue through December 15.
 To make a gift in memory, honor or in gratitude, please visit stbarts.org/christmas.

+December 15, 2024: The Third Sunday of Advent

+- Solve and a state of the sta

+- 🗱 THE FORUM AT 10 AM

+- Uncertainty

-December 15, 2024: The Third Sunday of Advent - \$\(\frac{1}{2}\) JOIN US IN PERSON AT 8 AM, 9 AM, 11 AM, AND 5 PM.
-YOU MAY ALSO JOIN OUR SUNDAY MORNING LIVESTREAM SERVICE AT 11 AM on our website (stbarts.org/worship/livestream), via YouTube or Facebook Live (@stbartsnyc). - ## THE FORUM AT 10 AM Uncertainty The Reverend Dr. Serene Jones, President of Union Theological Seminary, speaks to the challenge of living in times of social uncertainty and points to the Christian tradition as a source of hope and strength.
+The Reverend Dr. Serene Jones, President of Union Theological Seminary, speaks to the challenge of living in times of social uncertainty and points to the Christian tradition as a source of hope and strength.

-Weekday offerings to recenter your soul in God's grace and goodness. - # HOLY EUCHARIST TUESDAY-THURSDAYS AT 12:05 PM IN THE CHAPEL - NIGHT PRAYER MONDAY-FRIDAY AT 8:30 PM VIA ZOOM - ## BIBLE STUDY WEDNESDAYS AT 1 PM VIA ZOOM - IMAGINE WORSHIP NYC THURSDAYS AT 7 PM IN THE CHAPEL - CENTERING PRAYER FRIDAYS AT 9 AM VIA ZOOM ONGOING AND UPCOMING THE CHURCH IS OPEN MONDAY THROUGH FRIDAY, 9 AM-5 PM FOR PRAYER AND MEDITATION.
+Weekday offerings to recenter your soul in God's grace and goodness.

+- HOLY EUCHARIST TUESDAY-THURSDAYS AT 12:05 PM IN THE CHAPEL - SIGHT PRAYER MONDAY-FRIDAY AT 8:30 PM VIA ZOOM - SIBLE STUDY WEDNESDAYS AT 1 PM VIA ZOOM - IMAGINE WORSHIP NYC THURSDAYS AT 7 PM IN THE CHAPEL - CENTERING PRAYER FRIDAYS AT 9 AM VIA ZOOM

+ONGOING AND UPCOMING

+THE CHURCH IS OPEN MONDAY THROUGH FRIDAY, 9 AM-5 PM FOR PRAYER AND MEDITATION.
 THE BOOKSTORE IS ALSO OPEN DURING THESE HOURS.
 FOR MORE INFORMATION PLEASE VISIT STBARTS.ORG/CALENDAR.